Bogato/AntCleaner/README.md

 # AntCleaner
-Powershell script to clean your aunt old computer
+A batch script to clean your aunt's old computer from ants.